pudly/schmopera-hugo/content/articles/jubilee.md

 </figure>

 This mix of breaking down the fourth wall, group narratives and of course, lots of singing provided for a wonderful and unique theater experience.
-I have had little to no experience with the Negro Spiritual genre, and _Jubilee_ was truly educational experience.
-All the characters were real people, and the epilogue had a slide show of pictures of the men and women, with the actors stepping forward and saying what happened to them after their fundraising for Fisk.
+I have had little to no experience with the Negro Spiritual genre, and _Jubilee_ was a truly educational experience.
+All the characters were based on real people, and the epilogue had a slide show of pictures of the men and women, with the actors stepping forward and saying what happened to them after their fundraising for Fisk.
 Appropriately, the company went out singing "Remember me".